Social Services Elderly Care Packages Explained

 Care Packages For Care At Home

-If you or a loved one require elderly care at home, you can find home care near you using our website.
+If you or a loved one requires elderly care at home, our website can help you find home care near you.

-You can also contact the adult social services department of your local council by phone or online to start this process.
+You can also contact the adult social services department of your local council online or by phone to start this process.
 Any services offered will be based on an assessment carried out by this department.
 Ask them for a care needs assessment and provide an overview of any challenges you or your loved one will require support with.

 If your loved one has been discharged from the hospital then hospital staff should make sure your loved one can get home, has been given a copy of their care plan/care package and has been provided with any medicine or specialist equipment they may need.